-Professional Relations Representatives
+Provider Relations Representatives

-Professional Relations representatives, also known as field representatives, answer complex billing and claims processing questions.
+The Provider Relations representatives, also known as field representatives, conduct training sessions on various ForwardHealth topics for both large and small groups of providers and billers.
+In addition to provider education, field representatives are available to assist providers with complex billing and claims processing questions.
 Field representatives are located throughout the state to offer detailed assistance to all ForwardHealth providers and all ForwardHealth programs.